Activities and Visits

 Second Hand Uniform

-If anyone needs any items in between the Second Hand Uniform sales then please speak to Liz Walmsley and she will be happy to help.
-If you leave your number at the school office we can pass it on to Liz.
+If anyone needs any items in between the Second Hand Uniform sales then please speak to Mrs Phillips or Ms Stolpova and they will be happy to help.
+If you leave your number at the school office we can pass it on to them.